 Reviewed by Craig Sisterson

-Craig Sisterson is a lapsed lawyer who writes features for leading publications in several countries.
-He has interviewed more than 170 crime writers, discussed crime writing at arts and literary festivals in Europe and Australasia, on national radio, and is a judge of the Ned Kelly Awards and the Judging Convenor of the Ngaio Marsh Awards.
+Craig Sisterson is a lapsed lawyer who writes features for leading magazines and newspapers in several countries.
+He has interviewed more than 180 crime writers, discussed crime writing onstage at arts and literary festivals in Europe and Australasia, on national radio, has been a judge of the Ned Kelly Awards, and is the Judging Convenor of the Ngaio Marsh Awards.
 You can follow him on Twitter: @craigsisterson